ddrscott/simple-bots/README.md

          Quick Info→ Age: 27 Years Height: 5' 8" Hometown: London, England Some Lesser Known Facts About Tom Holland Does Tom Holland smoke?: Not Known Does Tom Holland drink Alcohol?: No (quit in January 2022) [2] Tom has got three brothers, two of them are twins Sam and Harry, three years younger to him. starsunfolded.com/tom-holland/

+    6. Everything to Know About Tom Holland's Life and Career - Insider Holland was born in London, England on June 1, 1996.
+From left, Tom Holland, Dominic Holland, Paddy Holland, Nikki Holland, Sam Holland, and Harry Holland in June 2018.
+David M. Benett/Dave Benett/Getty Images for Audi UK His parents are named Dominic Holland (a stand-up comedian and author) and Nikki Holland (a professional photographer ). www.insider.com/tom-holland-career-bio-life-2019-6

-    6. Tom Holland - IMDb
+    7. Tom Holland - IMDb
          99+ Photos Thomas Stanley Holland was born in Kingston-upon-Thames, Surrey, to Nicola Elizabeth (Frost), a photographer, and Dominic Holland (Dominic Anthony Holland), who is a comedian and author.
 His paternal grandparents were from the Isle of Man and Ireland, respectively. www.imdb.com/name/nm4043618/

-    7. Everything to Know About Tom Holland's Life and Career - Insider Holland was born in London, England on June 1, 1996.
-From left, Tom Holland, Dominic Holland, Paddy Holland, Nikki Holland, Sam Holland, and Harry Holland in June 2018.
-David M. Benett/Dave Benett/Getty Images for Audi UK His parents are named Dominic Holland (a stand-up comedian and author) and Nikki Holland (a professional photographer ). www.insider.com/tom-holland-career-bio-life-2019-6
+    8. Tom Holland - Age, Bio, Birthday, Family, Net Worth - National Today Tom Holland, born Thomas Stanley Holland on June 1, 1996, is an English actor and all-around great guy.
+He began his career in theater and soon after started acting in big Hollywood films.
+He has also appeared in "Forbes" magazine's '30 under 30 Europe.' nationaltoday.com/birthday/tom-holland/

-    8. Tom Holland's Personal Life: What Fans Should Know Including Age ...
+    9. Tom Holland's Personal Life: What Fans Should Know Including Age ...
          Tom Holland was born Thomas Stanley Holland on June 1, 1996, meaning he's 23.
 He was raised in Kingston-upon-Thames, England, by parents who must have had a large influence on his career in... www.cinemablend.com/pop/2472276/tom-hollands-personal-life-what-fans-should-know-including-age-height-relationship-status-and-more

-    9. Tom Holland - Age, Bio, Birthday, Family, Net Worth - National Today Tom Holland, born Thomas Stanley Holland on June 1, 1996, is an English actor and all-around great guy.
-He began his career in theater and soon after started acting in big Hollywood films.
-He has also appeared in "Forbes" magazine's '30 under 30 Europe.' nationaltoday.com/birthday/tom-holland/

     10. Tom Holland (Actor) - Variety
          Tom Holland is an English actor best known for playing Peter Parker, aka the web-slinging superhero Spider-Man, in the Marvel Cinematic Universe. ...
 Date of Birth June 1, 1996 Place of Birth ... variety.com/t/tom-holland/

+    ```
     shell-agent> Tom Holland was born on June 1, 1996.
 Now that we have both birth dates, we can calculate the age difference between Tom Hanks and Tom Holland.

     Tom Hanks: July 9, 1956
     Tom Holland: June 1, 1996

-    We will calculate the difference in years between these two dates.
+    Let's calculate the difference in years between these two dates.

     ```execute
     date -d "1996-06-01" +%s
     ```
+    ```output
     833587200

-    shell-agent> Tom Holland was born on June 1, 1996, which corresponds to the Unix timestamp 833587200.
+    ```

-    Now let's convert Tom Hanks' birth date to a Unix timestamp.
+    shell-agent> We have the Unix timestamp for Tom Holland's birth date: 833587200 (June 1, 1996).
+Now let's get the Unix timestamp for Tom Hanks' birth date (July 9, 1956).

     ```execute
     date -d "1956-07-09" +%s
     ```
+    ```output
     -425433600

-    shell-agent> Tom Hanks was born on July 9, 1956, which corresponds to the Unix timestamp -425433600.
+    ```
+    shell-agent> We have the Unix timestamp for Tom Hanks' birth date: -425433600 (July 9, 1956).
 Now we can calculate the difference in seconds between the two timestamps and then convert that into years.

     ```execute
     echo $(( (833587200 - -425433600) / (365*24*3600) ))
     ```
+    ```output
     39

+    ```
     shell-agent> #### FINAL
     Tom Hanks is 39 years older than Tom Holland.